Ravishrks/dockerise-vscode-django/README.md

 # dockerise-vscode-django

-Leverage the power of VS vode dockerise container  to use, pre configured setup of django, node, alpine with gulp taskrunner.
+Leverage the power of VScode docker container  to use, pre configured setup of django, node, alpine with gulp taskrunner.

 ### What is this repository for ###